greghendershott/rackjure/README.md

 # #lang rackjure

-Provide some useful Clojure idioms for Racket.
-Where Racket and Clojure conflict, defer to Racket not Clojure.
+Provide a few Clojure-inspired ideas in Racket.
+Where Racket and Clojure conflict, prefer Racket.

+Main features:

+- Threading macros `~>` and `~>>`.
+- Applicable dictionaries.
+- Using `{` ... `}` to initialize dictionaries.

+## Background/philosophy

 Asumu Takikawa's
-[#lang clojure](https://github.com/takikawa/racket-clojure) showed me what's possible, and is the basis for much of this.
-But `#lang rackjure` defers to Racket conventions.
+[#lang clojure](https://github.com/takikawa/racket-clojure) showed me what's possible and is the basis for much of this.
+Why not just use that?
+Because I wanted to use some Clojure ideas in Racket, not use Clojure.

 For example the threading macros are `~>` and `~>>` (using `~` instead of `-`) because Racket already uses `->` for contracts.
-Plus as Danny Yoo pointed out, `~` is more "thready".
+Plus as Danny Yoo pointed out to me, `~` is more "thready".

-As another example, the `{}` hash literals let you use anything for a key, not just Clojure `:keyword`s.
+As another example, the `{}` dictionary literals let you use anything for a key, not just Clojure map `:keyword`s.

-In other words, the spirit of `#lang clojure` is to be compatible with Clojure, whereas the spirit of `#lang rackjure` is to adapt a few useful ideas from Clojure for use in Racket.
+When it must choose, `#lang rackjure` chooses to be more Rackety.

 ## "Threading" macros `~>` and `~>>`

+The "threading" macros let you thread values through a series of applications in data-flow order.
+This can be a really refreshing way to express a series of transforms, instead of nested function calls.

-Although similar to the thrush combinatior, these are macros not functions (in Clojure as well as in `#lang rackjure`).
+Although similar to the thrush combinator function (and you may hear them described that way), these are actually macros (in both Clojure and `#lang rackjure`).

+And although similar to `compose`, the order is reversed, and again, these are macros.

 ### `~>` a.k.a. "thread first"